funkycharlie/Consolify/README.md

 ### search:

-The search command starts a search.
-You can search for a specific song you would like.
+The search command starts a search for specific song you would like only.

+Next, you choose what you want to do with the search results.

 Afterwards, you can choose the number of the song you want to listen to.